hikarilogo50smallred2

 Care and Maintenance Video

 Due to their unique blade design, Hikari scissors must be maintained as outlined in the Hikari scissor owner's manual.
-Care and maintenance is the key element in achieving maximum performance from your Hikari scissor.
-Failure to perform proper care and maintenance on a daily basis will most likely result in a damaged scissor and unsatisfactory performance.
+Simple care and maintenance on a daily basis will ensure maximum performance from your Hikari scissor.
+Failure to perform proper care and maintenance can result in a damaged scissor and unsatisfactory performance.

 Correct Tension and Adjustment

 Testing for correct tension should be performed daily, especially in the first two months of use.
-During this time, the washer in the pivot area will be settling and, as it does, the tension on your scissor will loosen and need to be adjusted.
+During this time, the washer in the pivot area will be settling and the tension on your scissor can loosen and need to be adjusted.

-Do not use scissors if tension is incorrect.
+Do not use your scissors if the tension is incorrect.
 As the tension loosens on a scissor, the screw loosens and the blades begin to come apart.
-If you try to cut with scissors, under these conditions, they will bend or fold the hair.
+If you try to cut with scissors in this condition, they will bend or fold the hair.
 The only way scissors with loose tension can cut is if the blades are pushed together by using horizontal thumb pressure.
-In doing this, you will dull and nick your blades quickly.
-For these reasons, it is extremely important that you check the tension daily and adjust it when necessary.
+In doing this, you can dull and nick your blades quickly.

 Testing for correct tension: